AI chatbot to monitor pain after surgery: will it beat automated texts?

 Summary

-This study tests whether an artificial intelligence (AI) app can improve follow-up for patients who receive continuous pain relief after surgery.
-About 166 adults will use either the AI app or a standard automated messaging app.
-The goal is to see if the AI app reduces the number of times patients need to call for help, while keeping satisfaction high.
+This study tests whether an AI-powered app can improve follow-up for patients recovering from surgery with a continuous nerve block for pain.
+166 adults will use either the AI app or a standard automated messaging system.
+The goal is to see if the AI reduces the number of times patients need to contact their doctor, while keeping satisfaction high.

 Disclaimer